infomaniac50/bzzt/README.md

 ## Setup

 1. Change the following values in main.cpp.
-The value for the tuning capacitor needs to match your board.
+The value for the tuning capacitor needs to match your sensor board.
 The hostname can be whatever you want it to be.
 If you add it to your DNS server the device will be addressable by hostname.

    ```cpp
    #define TUNING_CAPACITOR_DEFAULT 88